M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Our Method

-We design a poisoned image generation framework to embed our triggers into other clean images.
-Its structure is shown in Fig.~\ref{fig:poisonedgeneration}, which is developed according to the DNN-based watermarking in~\cite{zhang2021deep}.
+We design a poisoned image generation framework to embed our triggers in other clean images.
+Its structure is shown in Fig.~\ref{fig:poisonedgeneration}, which is developed according to the DNN-based watermarking in~\cite{zhang2021deep,9222304}.
 As can be seen, the generation framework comprises three networks: trigger embedding network $\mathcal{H}$, recovery network $\mathcal{R}$, and discriminator $\mathcal{D}$. $\mathcal{H}$ is an encoder-decoder network that embeds a trigger into a clean image, and the encoded result is directly used as our poisoned image.
 To ensure embedding quality, the poisoned image is then separately sent into $\mathcal{R}$ and $\mathcal{D}$.
-A trigger is considered to be successfully injected into a poisoned image if it can be extracted from the poisoned image.
-Thus, we use $\mathcal{R}$ to extract the trigger features from the poisoned image. $\mathcal{D}$ is used to identify that an input is a clean image or a poisoned image, and we use it to assist $\mathcal{H}$ in generating high-quality poisoned images that are indistinguishable from clean images.
+We assume that a trigger is successfully injected into a poisoned image if it can be extracted from the poisoned image.
+Thus, we use $\mathcal{R}$ to extract the trigger features from the poisoned image. $\mathcal{D}$ is used to identify whether an input is a clean image or a poisoned image, and we use it to assist $\mathcal{H}$ in generating high-quality poisoned images that are indistinguishable from clean images.

 We train the generation framework on the training dataset $\bm{D}_{\textnormal{train}}$.
 Specifically, we first randomly select a trigger $t_j^{(k)}$ from the trigger set $\bm{T}$ and a clean image $x_i$ from the training dataset $\bm{D}_{\textnormal{train}}$ as the inputs of the generation framework.
-We then concatenate the clean image $x_i$ with the grayscale version $\hat{t}_j^{(k)}$ of the trigger along the channel dimension, and feed the composite image into the trigger embedding network $\mathcal{H}$.
-The output of $\mathcal{H}$ is a poisoned image $\tilde{x}_i$ and assigned with the target label $l_k$, i.e.,
+We then concatenate the clean image $x_i$ with the grayscale version $\hat{t}_j^{(k)}$ of the trigger along the channel dimension and feed the composite image into the trigger embedding network $\mathcal{H}$.
+The output of $\mathcal{H}$ is a poisoned image $\tilde{x}_i$ and assigned with the target-class label $l_k$, i.e.,

 where $x_i\in \bm{D}_{\textnormal{train}}$, and $l_k\in \bm{L}$.